1.4 UDL Principle 2: Design Multiple Means of Representation

 The following short video from the Southern Illinois Professional Development Center offers an overview of this UDL principle.

-This table provides some examples for implementing multiple means of representation in a postsecondary classroom.
+This table provides some examples of designing multiple means of representation in a postsecondary classroom.
 Categories are listed on the left, with ideas for implementation on the right.

 Examples for implementing multiple means of representation in a postsecondary classroom